 EDI is the leading brandy manufacturer and distributor of distilled spirits in the Philippines.
-It produces three principal brands, namely, Emperador Brandy, Generoso Brandy and The BaR flavored alcoholic beverage (gin, vodka, tequila), and distributes Ernest & Julio Gallo wines in the Philippines.
+It produces three own label brands, namely, 'Emperador Brandy', 'Andy Player Whisky' and 'The BaR' flavored alcoholic beverage (gin, vodka, tequila); manufactures 'Smirnoff Mule Vodka' under license from Diageo North America, Inc.;, and distributes Ernest & Julio Gallo wines in the Philippines.
+EDI began selling the "Emperador Deluxe' brand in March 2013.
+In April 2015, it launched the ready-to-drink 'Smirnoff Mule' vodka and, a few months later, in October, reintroduced 'Andy Player' whisky, a popular drink in the 80s.
+EDI also sells the Whyte and Mackay products locally.
 EDI was incorporated on June 6, 2003 and sold to AGI by The Andresons Group, Inc. ("TAGI") and the Tan family on February 16, 2007.
-EDI has an authorized capital stock of 22 billion, of which 12.5 billion shares are outstanding and held by EMP as at December 31, 2014.
+EDI has an authorized capital stock of 22 billion, of which 12.5 billion shares are outstanding and held by EMP as at December 31, 2015.

 It operates two manufacturing plants in Laguna, Philippines.
-The second plant was acquired from Diageo Philippines (local producer of international liquor brands Johnnie Walker, Crown Royal, JeB, Buchanan's Smirnoff, among others) in May 2012.
 EDI has its own distillery plant which was acquired in February 2013 from The Consolidated Distillers of the Far East, Inc. ("Condis") of the Tan family.
 Another distillery plant is under construction.

-Emperador procures its new bottles from Anglo Watsons Glass, Inc. ("AWG"), a whollyowned domestic subsidiary of EDI, which caters principally to EDI's requirements.
+Emperador procures its new bottles from Anglo Watsons Glass, Inc. ("AWG"), a wholly-owned domestic subsidiary of EDI, which caters principally to EDI's requirements.
 AWG operates a glass container manufacturing plant in Laguna on a 24-hour shift.
 AWG was incorporated on July 22, 1999 to handle the spun-off glass container manufacturing business of AGI, and EDI acquired it from AGI in June 2012.
-AWG has P405,750,000 authorized capital stock divided into 400 million common shares and 115,000,000 preferred shares, fully subscribed and paid up capital as at end-2014.
+AWG has P405,750,000 authorized capital stock divided into 400 million common shares and 115,000,000 preferred shares, fully subscribed and paid up capital as at end-2015.

 In 2013, Emperador embarked on acquisitions in Spain which include the Bodega San Bruno, the San Bruno trademark, vineyards, and sizable inventory of high-quality well-matured brandy from Gonzalez Byass S.A., one of the largest and oldest liquor and wine conglomerate in Spain.
 Under a supply agreement with Gonzalez Byass, the Emperador Deluxe Spanish Edition is produced and bottled in Spain and exported to the Philippines where it started selling in March 2013.
 In 2014, Gonzalez Byass agreed to give Emperador 50% participation in Bodegas Las Copas, a fully integrated brandy production company that it owns.
-The Spanish investments and operations are all under Grupo Emperador Spain, a wholly-owned subsidiary of Emperador Asia Pte Ltd who is, in turn, wholly owned by Emperador International Limited ("EIL"), an investment and holding company incorporated in the British Virgin Islands on December 13, 2006.
+On November 27, 2015, the Spanish brandy and sherry business was purchased from Beam Suntory Inc. which includes Spain's largest and oldest brandy cellars with sizeable brandy inventory aged more than 50 years; four iconic brands including 'Fundador Brandy de Jerez'; production and bottling facilities, vineyards, distillery and wine facilities [the purchase was completed on February 29, 2016 under Bodegas Fundador SLU|.
+The Spanish investments and operations are all under Grupo Emperador Spain, a wholly-owned subsidiary of Emperador Asia Pte Ltd which is, in turn, wholly owned by Emperador International Limited ("EIL"), an investment and holding company incorporated in the British Virgin Islands on December 13, 2006.
 Both EMP and EDI have investments in EIL that account to 100%.
-The Spain group owns vineyard estates in Toledo and in Madrid.
+The Spain group owns vineyard estates in Toledo and in

+Madrid.
 The main industrial facilities are located at Jerez de la Frontera in Cadiz and Tomelloso in Ciudad Real.